Skip to content

 return doc

-doc = Document("Patient has a fracture of the left femur.")
+doc = Document("Patient has a history of diabetes.")

 from healthchain.pipeline import Pipeline